 Rick batted .218/.323/.536 in his first year in Japan.
 He led the Central League with 39 home runs, becoming the first home run leader in NPB history to finish last in batting average.
 He only had 9 doubles, one triple and 39 singles to go with the 39 homers.
 He led the CL with 114 strikeouts.
 He was 7th in slugging, between Toru Sugiura and Wally Yonamine.
 He also tied Randy Bass for 4th in walks (60).

 Returning to Japan in 1988, he slipped with a .189/.275/.455 batting line; in 264 AB, he hit 19 homers and 21 singles.
 His 7 sacrifice flies led the CL that year despite only playing 79 games; he also still tied Doug DeCinces for 8th in home runs.
 Lancellotti claimed that manager Junro Anan was trying to lose late in the year after it was revealed he would not return.
 Lancellotti said that Anan would let the pitcher hit in the crucial instance one game instead of pinch-hitting for him.
 When Lancellotti revealed his theory to the Japanese media, Hiroshima said they would send him to ni-gun but he refused.
 They then said they would not pay him.
-They reached a deal wherein Lancellotti would be paid but would claim it was all a misunderstanding.
-He did not discuss the secret agreement with club officials until after his career in Japan ended.
-Overall, his batting line with Hiroshima over two years was .207/.313/.504 with 58 home runs in 667 AB.
+They reached a deal whereby Lancellotti would be paid but would claim it was all a misunderstanding.

-1989-1991: Back in the USA

-Present | Rick batted .218/.323/.536 in his first year in Japan.
-He led the Central League with 39 home runs, becoming the first home run leader in NPB history to finish last in batting average.
-He only had 9 doubles, one triple and 39 singles to go with the 39 homers.
-He led the CL with 114 strikeouts.
-He was 7th in slugging, between Toru Sugiura and Wally Yonamine.
-He also tied Randy Bass for 4th in walks (60).

-Returning to Japan in 1988, he slipped with a .189/.275/.455 batting line; in 264 AB, he hit 19 homers and 21 singles.
-His 7 sacrifice flies led the CL that year despite only playing 79 games; he also still tied Doug DeCinces for 8th in home runs.
-Lancellotti claimed that manager Junro Anan was trying to lose late in the year after it was revealed he would not return.
-Lancellotti said that Anan would let the pitcher hit in the crucial instance one game instead of pinch-hitting for him.
-When Lancellotti revealed his theory to the Japanese media, Hiroshima said they would send him to ni-gun but he refused.
-They then said they would not pay him.
-They reached a deal wherein Lancellotti would be paid but would claim it was all a misunderstanding.
 He did not discuss the secret agreement with club officials until after his career in Japan ended.
 Overall, his batting line with Hiroshima over two years was .207/.313/.504 with 58 home runs in 667 AB.

 1989-1991: Back in the USA